codefellows-portland-javascript-401d4/rest-api-with-user-auth/README.md

 Features User Management and Authentication.

-"Node server.js" to launch program.
+"Node[mon] server.js" to launch program.

 In addition to having a MongoDB server running (type 'mongod' in a dedicated terminal window), you will need the following npm installs: